motleis/shaneoston72.github.io/_posts/2016-12-08-javascript-reference.md

 * 1 (or a positive number) is the string comes after the other alphanbetically.

 ### Singleton Built-In Objects
-* Global: catchall for properties and objects that don't otherwise have an owning object.
+#### Global: catchall for properties and objects that don't otherwise have an owning object.
 * URI-Encoding Methods: encode URIs so that a browser can accept and understand them.
     *  `encodeURI()`: works on an entire URI.
 Does not encode special characters.
     * `encodeURIComponent`: works on segment of a URI.
 Encodes any special character.
     * `decodeURI()`
     * `decodeURIComponent()`
 * The eval() Method: Accepts one argument, a string of ECMAScript to execute.
 Not hoisted.
 Use caution when using, particularly when passing user-entered data to it.
 Can lead to code injection.
 * Global object properties: has several properties, including values and constructors.
 * The Window object: The `Global` object's delegate in a browser.

-* The Math Object
+#### The Math Object
 * Math Object properties: Several properties related to mathematical calculations.
 Faster than writing in JS directly.
 * The min() and max() methods: Determine smallest or largest in a group of numbers.
 Used with apply to find min or max in an array.
 ```
 var values = [1, 2, 3, 4, 5, 6, 7, 8];
 var max = Math.max.apply(Math, values);
 ```

 * Rounding Methods: Round decimal values to integers.
     * `Math.ceil()`: rounds up
     * `Math.floor()`: rounds down
     * `Math.round()`: standard round function (up for 0.5 or higher).

 * The random() Method: Returns a random number between 0 and 1, but not 0 or 1.
 Can be used to select numbers in a certain integer range:
 ```
 number = Math.floor(Math.random() * total_number_of_choices + first_possible_value);
 ```
-    * Other Methods: Several other methods beyond the scope of this guide.